Okay, maybe that is a slight exaggeration but there are a lot out wind turbines (particularly along I-65) and more popping up all the time.

 We get a lot of questions about Indiana wind farms because my husband was the wind farm whisperer.
 We live in a small town so everyone knows everything about everyone, don’t’cha know.

-Since there is so much interest in Indiana wind farms, I interviewed my hubby, Jeremy Nunemaker, for the low-down on these giant green energy producers.
+Since there is so much interest in Indiana wind farms, I interviewed my husband, Jeremy Nunemaker, for the low-down on these giant green energy producers.

 The wind turbine image to the top left may help you visualize the size of these.
 That is part of just one portion of the wind turbine and you can see how it dwarfs the lead truck!
 Many of these compose an Indiana wind farm.